-Strawberries: Supplies remain lighter this week due to continued cooler temperatures, which have also contributed to increased fruit sizing.
-Green fruit sets remain strong in Santa Maria, and production is expected to ramp up significantly as harvest crews transition to piece-rate picking.
-The region is on track to reach peak production between mid-to-late April and early May, with later-planted blocks likely extending into June.
-In Oxnard, volume is expected to build steadily, supported by favorable weather that is driving a flush in supply.
-The region is projected to experience a brief peak in late April, followed by a rapid decline as growers begin transitioning to the Salinas/Watsonville region.
-Salinas/Watsonville is forecasted to gradually increase production over the coming weeks.
-With no disruptive weather in the forecast, more consistent volumes are anticipated moving forward.
+Strawberries: Supplies are light this week, impacted by cooler temperatures and weekend rainfall, with lower volumes expected to persist through next week.
+In Santa Maria, green fruit sets remain strong, and production is expected to ramp up significantly once temperatures rise, and harvest crews shift to piece-rate picking.
+The region has fallen slightly behind schedule, with peak production now forecasted for the second week of May, and later-planted blocks likely extending into June.
+In Oxnard, volume is building steadily, driven by favorable weather conditions that are prompting a flush in supply.
+We have passed the brief peak production, and we see a rapid decline as growers begin to transition to the Salinas/Watsonville region.
+Salinas/Watsonville is projected to gradually increase production in the coming weeks, with more consistent volumes expected by mid-May.